anthonyharrison/distro2SBOM/README.md

 The `--package` option is used to identify the name of a package or application installed on the system.
 If the specified package or application is not found, the tool terminates.
 This option is not supported if the `--distro` option is set to 'windows'.

+The `--system` option is used to generate an SBOM for all the applications installed on the system.
+Note that this option will take some time to complete as it is dependent on the number of installed applications.
+This option is not supported if the `--distro` option is set to 'windows'.

-At least one of the `--input-file` or `--package` options must be specified.
-If both options are specified, the `--input-file` option is assumed.
+At least one of the `--input-file`, `--package` or `--system` options must be specified.
+If multiple options are specified, the `--input-file` option followed by the `--system` option will be assumed.

 The `--sbom` option is used to specify the format of the generated SBOM (the default is SPDX).
 The `--format` option can be used to specify the formatting of the SBOM (the default is Tag Value format for a SPDX SBOM).
 JSON format is supported for both